 The application is available through the Quick Link on this page or from the City Clerk's Office located on the 4th floor of Puyallup City Hall, 333 So.
 Meridian, Puyallup.
 For further questions, you may contact the city clerk's office at (253) 841-4321.

 Apply Online for a Fair Parking Permit

 Brochure: Parking cars on your property during the fair (PDF)

-The mobile food vendor license is for the individual who wishes to sell food items to consumers from a motorized vehicle.
-The applicant must provide proof of vehicle insurance, provide a copy of a valid driver's license and pass a Police Department background check prior to any food sales from a motor vehicle within city limits.
+If you want to sell ice cream, candy, gum, soft drinks, and other similar pre-packaged products from a motorized vehicle within the City, then you must get a Mobile Food Vendor License.
+The applicant must provide proof of vehicle insurance, provide a copy of a valid driver's license, and pass a Police Department background check prior to any food sales from a motor vehicle within city limits.
 This process may take up to seven (7) working days to complete.
 The fee for this license is $50.

 All solicitor and mobile vendor licenses expire on December 31st of each year.
 The applicant may re-apply for a new mobile vendor license after January 1st.